Everson Griffen: Freshman season (2007)

 Griffen had an impressive showing as a first-year true freshman backup defensive end in 2007, playing primarily in pass rushing situations.
 Overall, in 2007, while appearing in all 13 games (2 starts), he totaled 21 tackles, including 5.5 for losses of 30 yards (all were sacks), two forced fumbles, one fumble recovery and two pass deflections.
 He became the first USC true freshman to start an opener on the defensive line in 21 seasons since Tim Ryan in 1986 against Illinois and the first true freshman to start on the defensive line since Shaun Cody did so in 2001 against Utah.

 In the Trojans' 24–3 victory over Oregon State on November 3, Griffen posted six tackles and a career-high 3.5 of USC's nine total sacks to earn Rivals.com National Freshman of the Week honors.
 On November 22, he had six tackles, one sack, and one fumble recovery that set up a USC touchdown at Arizona State.
-For his season efforts in 2007, he was named to the Sporting News Freshman All-American first-team, Football Writers Association of America Freshman All-American first-team, Rivals.com Freshman All-American first-team, Scout.com Freshman All-American first-team and Collegefootballnews.com Freshman All-American second-team, plus was the Sporting News Pac-10 Defensive Freshman of the Year and was an All-Pac-10 honorable mention pick.
+For his season efforts in 2007, he was named to the Freshman All-American first-team by the, Sporting News, Football Writers Association of America, Rivals.com, and Scout.com, and Collegefootballnews.com Freshman All-American second-team.
+He was also the Sporting News Pac-10 Defensive Freshman of the Year and was an All-Pac-10 honorable mention pick.